 In Physiotherapy, treatment will vary depending on the presenting problem and individual.
 It may consist of soft tissue and joint mobilising techniques to relieve acute symptoms, as well as techniques to address the root cause of symptoms and teaching of techniques for self help.
 Strapping can be used, but advice and home exercises are prescribed to be able to continue progress in between appointments.

-You may be asked to undress down to your underwear depending on the area of your symptoms.
+At City Osteopathy and Physiotherapy you may be asked to undress down to your underwear depending on the area of your symptoms.
 A hospital type gown is available for ladies if required.
 Patients are welcome to wear shorts if they feel more comfortable.
-There are male and female practitioners available at the practice.
+There are male and female practitioners available at both City Osteopathy and Physiotherapy practices.

 At the first consultation, the health practitioner will compile a full case history of your symptoms, and may ask you for additional information about your lifestyle and diet.
 They will observe you making some simple movements to help make the diagnosis.
 You will usually be asked to remove some clothing near the area of the body to be examined.

 Both Osteopaths and Physiotherapists are trained to examine areas of the body using a highly-developed sense of touch, known as palpation.
 They may use different techniques to determine conditions and identify the body’s dysfunction.
 They provide a ‘package’ of care that includes skilled mobilizing and manipulative techniques, reinforced by guidance on exercise and lifestyle advice.
 Osteopaths may give more specific advice on diet and its contribution to your problem.